Here’s how to create a landing page website that actually converts! Read our top tips for converting visitors into customers.

 A “landing page” website (like the one we just launched for the Scaling Up Workshop) has a specific purpose in mind: to convert visitors to customers (or attendees, or subscribers, or followers, etc.).
 A home page for a full website can function as a landing page, including calls to action, summary information, etc. that can lead to your visitors doing the things you want them to do.

-Focus, focus, focus
+1. Focus, focus, focus

 Resist the temptation to include extraneous information on your landing page website (better to include a link to another full website than clutter up your landing page with things your visitors don’t really need to know right now).

-Understand your target market
+2. Understand your target market

 Keep in mind who your ideal visitors are, how they behave, and why they’re there.
 Let them know at a glance how taking action can solve their specific problems.

-Use the right copy length
+3. Use the right copy length

 However, the exception to this rule would be if anxiety-reduction is a key goal of what you’re offering… if a large investment in time or energy is required on their part.
-In this case, including an FAQ section on your landing page can give them the confidence they need to take action.
+In this case, including an FAQ section on your landing page website can give them the confidence they need to take action.

-Break it up
+4. Break it up

-Make a great first impression
+5. Make a great first impression

 Excellent design is vital.
 A landing page needs to be attractive, contemporary, and mobile-responsive if it’s going to be trusted these days.
 A single white page with a bunch of links and a button won’t do it anymore.

-Make calls to action easy to use
+6. Make calls to action easy to use

 Don’t expect that your landing page will do it all for you.
 You’ll still need to promote via social media and other channels as well.
 Make sure that the entire experience your potential customers have is positive.
 Give them a way to contact you if they have more questions.